-Virgin Galactic shares soar after Richard Branson's spaceflight
+After Richard Branson’s spaceflight, Virgin Galactic floats $500M stock sale

 |VIRGIN GALACTIC HOLDINGS INC.

+In a filing with the Securities & Exchange Commission, the company stated:

+"We intend to use the net proceeds from the sale by us of the securities to which this prospectus supplement relates for general corporate purposes, including working capital, general and administrative matters and capital expenditures for our manufacturing capabilities, development of our spaceship fleet and other infrastructure improvements" according to the filing.

-The meteoric rise comes after the aerospace company's successful Unity 22 mission on Sunday, in which Branson and five other crewmates flew to suborbital space and back.
+Virgin Galactic's meteoric rise comes after the aerospace company's successful Unity 22 mission on Sunday, in which Branson and five other crewmates flew to suborbital space and back.

 VIRGIN GALACTIC GIVING AWAY TO FREE SEATS ON 2022 SPACEFLIGHT